Xenios91/Subreddit-Scraper/README.md

-# Web-Scraper
+# Subreddit-Scraper
-A simple web scraper for gathering data from Reddit for NLP.
+A simple web scraper for gathering data from subreddit's for NLP.